zenparsing/node-default-module-proposal/README.md

 ### Supporting `import` for old-style packages

-If a "default.js" file or "module" main does not exist in the package root, then it will be loaded as an old-style module with no further changes.
+If a "default.js" file or "default" main does not exist in the package root, then it will be loaded as an old-style module with no further changes.
 It just works.

 ### Supporting `require` for ES Module packages